prime-8-consulting/prime-8-buildserver-cookbook/README.md

 Prime 8 Buildserver Cookbook
 ============================
-We use Teamcity for legacy builds, to schedule cloud8 builds and deploys, and for managing some basic operations.
-This is a wrapper cookbook.
+We use Teamcity for legacy builds, and this cookbook has a recipe to spin it up in case.
+But in general we're using Jenkins now to schedule cloud8 builds and deploys, and for managing some basic operations.

 Requirements
 ============